techascent/tech.ml.dataset/docs/nippy-serialization-rocks.md

 The resulting dataset is somewhat smaller in memory.
-This is because when we parse a dataset we uses fastutil lists and append elements to them and then return a dataset that uses those lists as the column storage mechanism.
+This is because when we parse a dataset we use fastutil lists and append elements to them and then return a dataset that sits directly on top of those lists as the column storage mechanism.
 Those lists have a bit more capacity than absolutely necessary.

 When we save the data, we convert the data into base java/clojure datastructures